 Make sure that you have enough storage allocated to your database to handle the size of your files!
 Once you have added an entry to set this variable as in the figure above, save the modified "my.ini" file and restart your MySQL server.

-Again, on a typical Windows development box, you can locate your "mysql" service (if you have it running as a service under Windows: Start->Run->"services.msc") and simply right-click and choose "restart".

-You can use the phpMyAdmin console to check the value of your "max_allowed_packet" variable.
+Again, on a typical Windows development box, you can locate your "mysql" service (if you have it running as a service under Windows: Start->Run->"services.msc") and simply right-click and choose "restart". × Click to enlarge You can use the phpMyAdmin console to check the value of your "max_allowed_packet" variable.
 Select the "Variables" tab on the main phpMyAdmin screen.
 Scroll down until you find the correct variable, and then check that the value matches that which was set in the "my.ini" file.
 See the figures below...
+Click to enlarge Click to enlarge